+−=÷× (Tour Collection)

-+−=÷× (Tour Collection) (The Mathematics Tour Collection) is a compilation album by English singer-songwriter Ed Sheeran.
++−=÷× (Tour Collection) (pronounced The Mathematics Tour Collection) is a greatest hits album by English singer-songwriter Ed Sheeran.
 It was released on 27 September 2024, through Asylum and Atlantic Records. +−=÷× (Tour Collection) contains studio versions of Sheeran's biggest hits, along with hidden access to exclusive memos, available when purchasing the vinyl or CD.
 The album was preceded by the +−=÷× Tour.
 On 27 December 2024, +−=÷× (Tour Collection: Live) was released with live versions of songs from Sheeran's catalogue.
-The album peaked at number one in the United Kingdom and New Zealand, and reached the top ten in Ireland, Germany, Australia and Canada.
+The album peaked at number one in the United Kingdom and New Zealand, and reached the top ten in Ireland, Germany, Australia, and Canada.

+Commercial performance

++−=÷× (Tour Collection) topped the charts in the United Kingdom and New Zealand.
+It also reached numbers three in Ireland and Scotland, four in Australia, seven in Germany and Croatia, and nine in Canada.
+In the United States, the album peaked at number 17.
+It became the third best-selling album of 2025 in the UK and New Zealand. +−=÷× (Tour Collection) was certified diamond in Canada, triple platinum in New Zealand, double platinum in the UK, and platinum in France and Italy.